 Chanda has trained as an artist-educator with the Royal Conservatory and as a workshop facilitator with the Alternatives to Violence Project.
 She has led filmmaking workshops in a variety of settings, ranging from universities to public libraries.
 She is an instructor in the Business of Film and Television post-graduate program at Centennial College’s Story Arts Centre and is a regular workshop facilitator with the DOC Institute, designing and delivering workshops for emerging documentary professionals across Ontario.
 In 2014, she was an Innovator in Communities with the Toronto Public Library, where she led a series of filmmaking workshops for residents in the underserved communities of North York and Scarborough.

-In 2015, Chanda received a prestigious Chalmers Arts Fellowship, which enables artists to take their work in new directions.
-In 2013, she received a Gracie Award from the Alliance for Women in Media and was named a Woman to Watch by Sydney’s Buzz on Indie Wire.
+In 2015, Chanda was a recipient of the prestigious Chalmers Arts Fellowship, which enables Ontario-based artists to take their work in new creative directions.
+In 2013, she was named a Woman to Watch by Sydney’s Buzz on Indie Wire.

-Chanda is a graduate of Sheridan College’s Media Arts Program, a member of the Society of Environmental Journalists; a former board member of the Documentary Organization of Canada, and a founding member of the Toronto Chapter of Film Fatales, an international collective of women filmmakers.
-Chanda lives in Toronto and is the mother of two beloved and badass children, Hannah and Henry.
+Chanda is a graduate of Sheridan College’s Media Arts Program.
+She is a member of the Society of Environmental Journalists; a former board member of the Documentary Organization of Canada; and a founding member of the Toronto Chapter of Film Fatales, an international collective of women filmmakers.
+Chanda lives in Toronto and is the proud mother of two beloved and badass children, Hannah and Henry.